Links

 • Dead Mule School of Southern Literature

-“Southern Literature: Fiction, Essays, Poetry & more Since 1995,” it says on the masthead.
-Uses a WordPress template to good effect.
-RSSed.
+“Southern Literature: Fiction, Essays, Poetry & more Since 1995,” which makes it pretty darn venerable on the internet.

 • Drunken Boat